 Family death and injury is a bonus feature that compensates you if life-threatening mishaps occur to your family.
 Typically, this feature pays about S$20,000 for the death of an adult, S$10,000 for a child, and is capped at an overall limit of around S$50,000.
 Insurance companies have different rules about where exactly the "death and injury" may happen, whom "family" refers to (spouse only, or up to a certain number of children), and the types of injury that qualify as a covered event.

 With hundreds of options out there in the market, choosing the right home insurance can be a challenge.
-We recommend that you first determine the kinds of coverage that are relevant to you using the framework we provide above.
+We recommend that you first determine what type of coverage is relevant to you using the framework we provided above.
 Then, estimate the adequate amount of coverage you need, while making sure you are not under-insuring your property.
 We reiterate this point because under-insurance can cost you a lot.
 For example, if you purchase a S$10,000 coverage on a S$40,000 home, your insurance company will determine that your property is under-insured by 75%.
 In this case, you will get paid only S$1,000 even if you file for a claim for a loss of S$4,000, because you will be responsible for the remaining portion (75%) of the claim.

 Finally, we've illustrated some ways in which home insurance offers are structured.
 We recommend that you screen for policies that delivers high value, suits your situation, and offers high sub-limits on items that are important to you.
 With this approach and framework in mind, you should be ready to shop for home insurance policies to safeguard your home assets.